QNB Launches First Local Payment Gateway In Qatar

-Keyka Pourkarimi, executive vice-president (Group Cards and Retail Payments) said,“QNB Payment Gateway was built to meet the demands of a robust payment gateway delivering against complex requirements from a wide range of merchants belonging to the SME, Government, Retail, Hospitality, services, F&B, and financial industries.
-One of the most highly sought features that the gateway has to offer is to be able to customise the payment experience where the payment gateway would adhere to merchant's look and feel requirements so as customer would feel that transactions are being securely processed at the merchant's website.”
+Further commenting on the launch, Keyka Pourkarimi, Executive Vice President Group Cards and Retail Payments said:“QNB Payment Gateway was built to meet the demands of a robust payment gateway delivering against complex requirements from a wide range of merchants belonging to the SME, Government, Retail, Hospitality, services, F&B, and financial industries.
+One of the most highly sought features that the gateway has to offer is to be able to customize the payment experience where the payment gateway would adhere to merchant's look and feel requirements so as customer would feel that transactions are being securely processed at the merchant's website.”

-Maryam M al-Kuwari, senior executive vice-president Group Information Technology has further added:“With the speed of processing transactions, the global reach to international customers and the wide range of payment platforms that will become available to local merchants, QNB Payment Gateway will be the catalyst for online payments that merchants can take advantage of and gain a competitive edge against their competitors.”
+Maryam Mohd Al Kuwari, Senior Executive Vice President Group Information Technology has further added:“With the speed of processing transactions, the global reach to international customers and the wide range of payment platforms that will become available to local merchants, QNB Payment Gateway will be the catalyst for online payments that merchants can take advantage of and gain a competitive edge against their competitors.”

 Legal Disclaimer: